MarvNC/light-novel-naming-scheme/readme.md

 - `yymmdd` - The earliest known release date of the light novel in the format `yymmdd`.
 For example, `241014` would be October 14, 2024.
-This is done to ensure consistent chronological sorting of releases and to bypass any confusion about volume numbers.
+This is done to ensure consistent chronological sorting of releases and to bypass any confusion about volume numbers, which should be provided in the official title.
 - `Title` - The title of the light novel.
-This should be **unmodified and copied as-is from an official retail/publisher source**, without omitting Arabic/Roman numerals included in the original title or changing the whitespace used.
-The volume numbers and their formatting provided by digital storefronts should be kept.
+This should be **unmodified and copied as-is from an official retail/publisher listing**, without changing the whitespace used or the formatting of volume numbers.
   - The only exception is to remove characters not valid in file paths, such as `?`, `*`, etc. These should not be replaced with other characters when removed.